-Each owner is responsible for paying monthly HOA dues.
+Each owner is responsible for making timely payment of monthly HOA dues.
 The Board sets the dues annually within parameters stipulated in the Covenants.
 Notice of dues for the next calendar year will be mailed to each owner in December by the property manager.

-- 1. Forms of Payment: - a.
-Automatic bank draft is available at no additional charge and will be taken directly from your bank account on the first business day of the month.
-A bank draft can take up to 5 days to settle so expect payment will be removed from your account somewhere between the 1st and the 5th of each month.
+1. Forms of Payment:

+- a.
+Automatic bank draft is available at no additional charge and will be drafted directly from your bank account on the fifth of the month.
+A bank draft can take up to 5 days to settle so expect payment to be removed from your account between the 5th and the 10th of each month.
 Contact the property manager for the necessary forms. - b.
-Unless using automatic bank draft, a Payment Booklet is mailed to each Owner at the beginning of the calendar year with instructions for payment and with address labels.
-Checks must be made payable directly to the Five Oaks Lakeside Homeowners Association at the management company payment address. - c.
+Unless using the automatic bank draft option provided by our management company, owners must schedule their own payments to ensure that funds are received and processed within 30 days to avoid late fees.
+Since monthly invoices and statements are not regularly provided, please contact management if you need a statement of your account or information related to payment options and remittance addresses.
+All payments must be made in the name of the Five Oaks Lakeside HOA, with your HOA address listed in the Memo line to properly match your payments to your deeded property. - c.
 Payment Online, via E check or credit card, is available from the management company website.
-Credit card payments are subject to processing fees. - d.
-With prior approval of the management company, owners can drop off payment at the management company office location.
+Credit card payments are subject to processing fees.

-- e.
-NOTE: Owners are required to make timely payments regardless of receipt of invoices, statements, coupons or related documents.
-Notice of overdue payments will be delivered to the last known legal address on file with the HOA. - 2.
-Delinquency: Dues are delinquent if not received within thirty days.
+- 2. Delinquency: Dues are delinquent if not received within thirty days.
 Failure to pay dues in a timely manner can result in the following actions: - a.
 Any account more than 30 days late can be charged a late fee of up to \$20.00.
 This charge will be added to the account each month until the account is brought current or a payment plan is approved by the HOA Board. - b.
 Once an account is 60 days late, as called for under North Carolina law, a legal demand letter will be sent from the association lawyers informing the owner that the HOA can place a lien on the property to collect the unpaid dues if the account is not brought current within 15 days. - c.
 Once a lien is placed on the property, the HOA can begin foreclosure proceedings in as soon as 10 days. - d.
 Any legal fees charged by the HOA lawyers to collect owner dues will be added to the owner's account and must be paid before the account will be considered up to date. - 3.
 Special Assessment: There are times when the Board of Directors may ask the Five Oaks Lakeside HOA membership to vote for a Special Assessment.
 A special assessment vote can only be called by the HOA Board and requires approval of a 2/3 majority vote of owners to pass.
 If such a vote is called, notice of not less than 10 days will be sent to each owner.
 Under HOA covenants, special assessments can only be used for: - a.
 Capital improvements of association common properties (i.e. roads). - b.
 Maintenance, repair, or improvements of buildings.